se-for-sci/se-for-sci.github.io/content/week02/advanced_steps.md

 Use this online tool: https://learngitbranching.js.org/?NODEMO to build examples that highlight the difference between `merge` and `rebase`.

-## Example of a complex git repository

-Let's now navigate to the BitBucket page of a large collaborative project I have contributed to, namely the [RAMSES code](https://bitbucket.org/rteyssie/ramses).
-You can explore the different rubrics there, including an automatic test page (more later on this topic in the course) and a wiki with all the documentation.
-You can clone the corresponding repository on your laptop and have fun running hydrodynamics simulations.

 ## See also

 - [The curious coder’s guide to git](https://matthew-brett.github.io/curious-git/index.html)